 In the image above, notice the differences between the FDA sample and a stock photo from the manufacturer.
 If you look carefully you can definitely see slight differences in the typefaces.
 The package on the left seems sloppier in type spacing and alignment.
 Compare the bottom curl in the letter “t” and also the second “e” in the word “enhancement”.
 Lastly, the real box has two asterisks at the end of the word “System” whereas the questionable package has only one.

-None of our detective work really proves anything, but it’s fun to try anyway.
+None of my detective work really proves anything, but it’s fun to try anyway.

-Our reason for questioning its legitimacy is that we have used other ProSolution products and never suspected anything fishy.
-ProSolution Plus and ProSolution Gel were both quality products in our opinion.
-We’ve never actually used plain old ProSolution pills, but we have our doubts that the product in question was genuine.
+My reason for questioning its legitimacy is that I have used other ProSolution products and never suspected anything fishy.
+ProSolution Plus and ProSolution Gel were both quality products in my opinion.
+I’ve never actually used plain old ProSolution pills, but I have my doubts that the product in question was genuine.

-It is our understanding that Leading Edge Health manufacturers and distributes the ProSolution line of products out of Johnson City, Tennessee.
-Their company name and address is printed on the product labels and we have received product samples from them directly.
+It is my understanding that Leading Edge Health manufacturers and distributes the ProSolution line of products out of Johnson City, Tennessee.
+Their company name and address is printed on the product labels and I have received product samples from them directly.

-We feel strongly that Leading Edge Health is a good company and wouldn’t be surprised if the FDA’s sample was a counterfeit shipment of ProSolution.
-Nevertheless, we can’t be sure.
+I feel strongly that Leading Edge Health is a good company and wouldn’t be surprised if the FDA’s sample was a counterfeit shipment of ProSolution.
+Nevertheless, I can’t be sure.

 See, when you have a fairly popular product such as this, the bad guys try to capitalize on it by counterfeiting it.
 When you have the means it’s fairly lucrative to stamp out some fake pills laced with drugs, copy the packaging, and then ship the crap to whoever will take it.
 This is the reason to avoid buying these products on eBay or Amazon as these marketplaces seem to welcome it as long as it’s called a dietary supplement.